-Students begin their studies in Year 8 and undertake a wide curriculum which introduces them to the core and elective subjects.
-In Years 9 and 10 students may choose from the latter for their study.
+Students begin their studies in Year 7 and undertake a wide curriculum which introduces them to the core and elective subjects.
+In Year 9 students continue studying core subjects along with two elective subjects that are studied through until the end of.
+Year 10.
 The Junior courses focus on developing higher-order thinking skills, based on Bloom's Taxonomy, with a particular focus on analysing, evaluating and justifying.
-An important part of the Year 8 to Year 10 programme is to encourage and promote proactive, resilient and independent learners.
+An important part of the Year 7 to Year 10 programme is to encourage and promote proactive, resilient and independent learners.